-We are very excited to host a special volunteer project during August 2017 at Clarendon Palace near Salisbury in Wiltshire and we would like to invite YOU to take part.
+We are very excited to host a series of volunteer events at Clarendon Palace near Salisbury in Wiltshire between 2017 and 2018 and we would like to invite YOU to take part.

 A large spoil heap left from the 1930s excavations, and believed to be from the excavation of the Great Hall, will be partially dug for the retrieval of artefacts and ecofacts.
 Previous excavations of the smaller spoil heaps on the site showed that much of the material that we would routinely collect as part of modern excavation was discarded or ignored by the excavators of the time.
 Our task is to dig this spoil heap (the largest and last remaining on the site) and sieve the soil for evidence that we hope will greatly add to a growing picture of royal life at the palace across the medieval period.